pradeepsingroul/WeatherProject/README.md

 ```
 ### Swagger UI - Link

-Use this link after deploying the application on your localhost.
+Use this link to run it on browser.
 ```swagger
 http://localhost:8080/swagger-ui
 ```